paprika07/opre/Operating Systems Home Project Documentation (Nginx Version 1.0).md

 ```
 sudo apt-get -y install php7.0-fpm
 ```
-PHP-FPM is a daemon process (with the init script php7.0-fpm) that runs a FastCGI server on the socket /run/php/php7.0-fpm.sock.
+PHP-FPM is a daemon process (with the init script php5-fpm) that runs a FastCGI server on the socket _/var/run/php/php7.0-fpm.sock_.
+What is php-fpm?
+PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.
+These features include:
+ - Adaptive process spawning (NEW!)
+ - Basic statistics (ala Apache's mod_status) (NEW!)
+ - Advanced process management with graceful stop/start
+ - Ability to start workers with different uid/gid/chroot/environment and different php.ini (replaces safe_mode)
+ - Stdout & stderr logging
+ - Emergency restart in case of accidental opcode cache destruction
+ - Accelerated upload support
+ - Support for a "slowlog"
+ - Enhancements to FastCGI, such as fastcgi_finish_request() - a special function to finish request & flush all data while continuing to do something time-consuming (video converting, stats processing, etc.)
+ - and much more.
+It was not designed with virtual hosting in mind (large amounts of pools) however it can be adapted for any usage model.

 #### Configure the PHP Processor
 We now have our PHP components installed, but we need to make a slight configuration change to make our setup more secure.